It only takes a spark to get a fire going

 - We have children!
 Children up to third grade receive childcare during our meetings.
 You can volunteer—see your pastor or Children’s Team leader.

-▶ Capacity Teams
+▶ Capacity and Business Teams

 You have already heard about Compassion Teams and Mission Teams.
-There are also teams that keep the wheels of our enterprise going.
+There are also teams that keep the wheels of our enterprise lubricated.
 We own and lease buildings, pay employees and organize all sorts of business.
 There are many people operating “behind the scenes” and that may be exactly the person you are.
 Here are ways to serve:

 - Common Fund Teams — bookkeeping, counting, sharing services for the church and each congregation.
 Talk to you congregation’s treasurer or pastor.